ClementNerma/NightOS/docs/specs/services/integration/desktop-environments.md

 **Errors:**

-- `0x20`: Audio player notifications are not supported
-- `0x21`: Invalid list of elements to create/update provided
+- `0x1000`: Invalid list of elements to create/update provided
-- `0x30`: Client is not allowed to create/update an audio player notification
-- `0x31`: Failed to create/update the notification
-- `0x40`: Video's title is not a valid UTF-8 string
+- `0x1001`: Video's title is not a valid UTF-8 string
-- `0x41`: Video's author is not a valid UTF-8 string
+- `0x1002`: Video's author is not a valid UTF-8 string
-- `0x42`: Video's source is not a valid UTF-8 string
+- `0x1003`: Video's source is not a valid UTF-8 string
-- `0x43`: Codec is not a valid UTF-8 string
+- `0x1004`: Codec is not a valid UTF-8 string
+- `0x1100` to `0x11FF`: Errors for custom elements
+- `0x3000`: Audio player notifications are not supported
+- `0x3001`: Client is not allowed to create/update an audio player notification
+- `0x3100` to `0x31FF`: Errors for custom elements
+- `0x3200` to `0x32FF`: Desktop environment-dependant errors
+- `0x4000`: Failed to create/update the notification
-- `0xA0` to `0xBF`: Errors for custom elements
+- `0x4100` to `0x41FF`: Errors for custom elements
-- `0xD0` to `0xEF`: Desktop environment-dependant errors
+- `0x4200` to `0x42FF`: Desktop environment-dependant errors

 ## Notifications

-### `0x02` CAPABILITIES_CHANGED
+### `0x0001` CAPABILITIES_CHANGED

-Sent to clients that subscribed through the [`SUBSCRIBE_CAPABILITIES`](#0x01-subscribe_capabilities) method when the elements the desktop environment can handle changed (for instance when the taskbar is hidden, when the windows' layers become fixed, ...).
+Sent to clients that subscribed through the [`SUBSCRIBE_CAPABILITIES`](#0x0001-subscribe_capabilities) method when the elements the desktop environment can handle changed (for instance when the taskbar is hidden, when the windows' layers become fixed, ...).

 **Datafield:**

-Equivalent content to the [`CAPABILITIES`](#0x02-capabilities)' answer.
+Equivalent content to the [`CAPABILITIES`](#0x0002-capabilities)' answer.

-### `0x10` WINDOW_CHANGED
+### `0x1000` WINDOW_CHANGED

 Notification sent when a window's state changed.